2dukes/PROJ_SSI_2122/padding-oracle-attack/padding-oracle-attack.md

 - A block like `0xAAAAAAAAAAAAAAAAAA07070707070707` where the last byte is `0x07`.
 - A block like `0xAAAAAAAAAAAAAAAAAA07070707070701` where the last byte is `0x01`.

 To overcome this, we created the `decryptBlock` function which decrypts each block recursively by iterating a maximum of 256 times per byte.
 If it happens to find the right byte for the operation, it moves on to the next byte.
-But if a special case like the one mentioned happens, it can do backtrack to pick the right byte for each iteration.
+But if a special case like the one mentioned happens, it can backtrack to pick the right byte for each iteration.

 ## Task 3